lyynxxx/stakingnode/README.md

 Simple hard disks will not be suitable for this task!
 Also, I do not recommend Raspberry Pi or other SBC platforms.
 Maybe after the merge, but definitely not at the starting point.

-I have a motherboard with X79 chipset, a Xeon e5-2620 processor and 32GB ECC ram (server grade stuff) and 960GB Samsung P883.
+I have an old motherboard with X79 chipset, a Xeon e5-2620 processor and 32GB ECC ram (server grade stuff) and 960GB Samsung P883.

 # Operating system
 This could lead to a dark forest.
 If you are a Windows or MAC fan, check which client supports your system and use it.
 Initially on test net, of course.
 I recommend checking all the clients, the installation process, the recovery process and even the migration process from one client to another.
 You may need these if a bug breaks a validator client, others are not necessarily affected.